Patchx/rj-validate.com/README.md

 - Use Netlify Functions to validate the review page and display the results back to the user if there is an error

+- Update the netlify.toml with the location of the functions folder

+- See if you can specify the branch deploy settings in the netlify.toml

 - Use FaunaDB to store and retrieve the data

 - Save the Fauna ID to Local Storage